Tyrn/wei/the-insider-en.typ

      "I will  wipe your  mug;  I will jail  you for illegal parking for five years...
 Ouch..."

-     At this moment, Kissur showed  up on the terrace - behind  their yells, Bemish and Giles didn't even hear the rustle that the car  made entering the gate.
+     At this moment, Kissur showed  up on the terrace---behind  their yells, Bemish and Giles didn't even hear the rustle that the car  made entering the gate.
 Bemish freed the  spy's  wrist.
 Giles hissed  something  through  his teeth,  picked  the folder off the  table, locked it in his black  case  and